 Single and joint honours undergraduate accreditation

-Our single honours graduates in Computing Science and Software Engineering and joint honours graduates in Electronic & Software Engineering are recognised by the British Computer Society (BCS), The Chartered Institute for IT, for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional (CITP).
+Our single honours graduates in Computing Science (including associated specialisms) and Software Engineering, and joint honours graduates in Electronic & Software Engineering are recognised by the British Computer Society (BCS), The Chartered Institute for IT, for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional (CITP).
 Honours graduates are recognised by the BCS and the Institution of Engineering & Technology (IET) for partially meeting the requirement for a Chartered Engineer (CEng).
-These programmes have also been awarded the Euro-Info Bachelor Label.

 Integrated Masters programmes